 Enable Firefox dark mode on desktop

-To activate Firefox dark mode on Windows, macOS or Linux, open the main menu, click 'Customize' and choose 'Dark' from the 'Themes' drop-down menu at the bottom of the page.
+To activate Firefox dark mode on Windows, macOS, or Linux, simply open the main menu, click 'Customize,' and choose 'Dark' from the 'Themes' drop-down menu at the bottom of the page.

 Enable Firefox dark mode on iOS and Android